Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Methods

-\paragraph{Mode duration} We calculate the mode duration as the average time between two mode switches, where the current mode is defined as the most active label unit.
-This reflects the network's own interpretation of its current visible state $\mathbf{v}$ and as such requires the network to be self-consistent.
-In practice, we did not find significant deviations (see \cref{fig:mnist}c and d) from this assumption.
+\paragraph{Mode duration as a measure of mixing speed} We calculate the mode duration as the average time between two mode switches, where the current mode is defined as the most active label unit, as measured by its probability inferred from the hidden layer activity.
+The label layer reflects the network's interpretation of its own current visible state $\mathbf{v}$ and as such requires the network to be self-consistent.
+In practice, we did not find significant deviations (see \cref{fig:mnist}a and \labelcref{fig:mnist}b) from this assumption.
 Due to computational constraints, we only simulated $\SI{1000}{\second}$ in a single run and averaged over multiple simulations for improved statistics.
-As such, the mode duration of $\SI{998}{\second}$ in \cref{fig:mnist}f is an artifact reflecting inability to mix.
+Note that conventionally, mixing speed is measured by the area under the autocorrelograms of the network neurons' activity, where a smaller area corresponds to faster mixing.
+For comparison, we also recorded this measure from the inferred spike probabilities of the label neurons, which confirmed the speed-up in mixing with oscillations (see \suppfig{fig:autocorr}).
+However, when classes are discrete, like in the MNIST data set, mode durations are a sufficient and intuitive measure of mixing speed.